tmnpierre/tmnpierre/README.md

 **🎯 2024 Goal: Daily Commit for Every Day of the Year**:
 I am dedicated to enhancing my coding practice by setting a 2024 goal to make a commit daily.
 This consistent effort aims to sharpen my skills and sustain a disciplined approach to software development.

-**📰 Blog Application in C#**:
-I am currently working on a Blog Application using C#.
-This project allows me to exhibit my web development abilities, especially in creating user-focused and dynamic web applications.

-**📝 Text Analyzer Project in Java (Completed)**:
-I have successfully developed a Text Analyzer in Java.
-This project focused on analyzing various textual data aspects, showcasing my proficiency in managing complex algorithms and data processing.

 **🚀 CodeWars - Kyu 2 Level**:
 Constantly seeking to improve my coding skills, I aim for the Kyu 2 level on CodeWars.
 Achieving this level is a cornerstone in honing my programming skills.